aidynhillyard/project-2-api/README.md

 ### Case 3: Using images in React

 I followed this guide [link](https://stackoverflow.com/questions/39999367/how-do-i-reference-a-local-image-in-react) to import images into React in order to use local images instead of internet hosting.

+### Case 4: Implementing a Loading component

+To implement a Loading component that shows during the fetch request but hides after the api fetches the data, I followed this guide from BaseFactor [link](https://www.basefactor.com/react-how-to-display-a-loading-indicator-on-fetch-calls)

 ## Code Snippet